Royal Strand Theatre: The Swanborough years

 Henry Jameson Turner was by far the longest serving actor at the Strand.
 His first appearances pre-dated the Swanboroughs.
 He moved from the Lyceum to the Strand in 1849, his first wife, Eleanor, and eldest daughter, Ellen, also appearing with him.
 He served under both Farren and Payne, and was in the Swanborough's first production.
 Turner also ran a theatrical agency.
 His final appearance was at a benefit for the Strand General Theatrical Fund (of which he had been treasurer) in April 1882.

 The first appearance of the popular pantomime character, Widow Twankey, played by James Rogers in Byron's version of Aladdin, took place at The Strand in 1861.
 Other successful works in the 1870s, included the hit operettas Madame Favart and Olivette.
 It also hosted W. S. Gilbert and Frederic Clay's comic opera Princess Toto in 1876.

 The theatre was rebuilt in 1865, re-opening 18 November 1865, destroyed by fire on 21 October 1866 and again rebuilt.
+In 1870 two men wearing drag were arrested outside the building on public decency charges, these were changed to charges of sodomy, but were subsequently dropped.
+This case is historically significant as it linked public imagination between cross-dressing and sodomy.

 In 1882, the theatre was condemned as having inadequate fire precautions and closed on 29 July.
 It was rebuilt by Charles J. Phipps, re-opening on 18 November 1882 with improved access.
 The cost to Mrs. Swanborough was heavy.
 Attempts were made to recoup the expenditure through a sale, but this was unsuccessful.
 Mrs Swanborough had to go through the Bankruptcy Court in 1885.

 Sherson said that, after this, the house ceased to be the old Strand.
 It came under the direction of Alexander Henderson, who produced adaptations of French light opera with the best results.
 Though it regained a portion of its vogue under the direction of a very clever American actor, John S. Clarke, it was no longer one of the attractions of the London theatrical world.
 The musical comedy A Chinese Honeymoon opened in October 1901 and ran at the theatre for a record-breaking 1,075 performances, until closing in 1904.